blizzardlizard1/String_Compressor/README.md

         Reconstructs the Huffman Tree from the encoding map.
         Decodes the binary data to retrieve the original string.

-Usage
+USAGE:

 Compress a String

     Run the program and choose the compression option:

     Enter the string to compress: aaaabbbcc
     Compressed output:
     a:0;b:10;c:11;
     0000101011

 Decompress a String

     Provide the encoding map and binary data:

     Enter the encoding map: a:0;b:10;c:11;
     Enter the binary data: 0000101011
     Decompressed output:
     aaaabbbcc